East Texas Physicians and Healthcare Business Owners Defense

-Featured by media stations throughout Texas, Oberheiden, P.C. is the first choice law firm for East Texas physicians, dentists, psychologists, and health care business owners to safely navigate providers through ZPIC audits, CMS audits, commercial insurance audits, malpractice allegations, and government fraud investigations.
+Featured by media stations throughout Texas, Oberheiden, P.C. is the first choice law firm for East Texas physicians, dentists, psychologists, and healthcare business owners to safely navigate providers through a ZPIC audit, CMS audits, commercial insurance audits, malpractice allegations, and government fraud investigations.

 With several locations throughout Texas, Oberheiden, P.C. offers clients in Tyler, Beaumont, Longview, Port Arthur, Huntsville, Texarkana, Lufkin, Nacogdoches, Paris, Marshall, and throughout Jefferson County, Smith County, Gregg County, Bowie County, and Angelina County a unique group of highly qualified lawyers:

 - Former Assistant and Special Assistant United States Attorneys

 - Dedicated to Defending East Texas Physicians and Businesses

 Healthcare fraud charges can result in horrible consequences.
 If you or your business is targeted by FBI agents, received a subpoena from the Department of Justice, the Department of Health and Human Services, the Office of Inspector General, or if you were contacted by the U.S. Attorney’s Office in Tyler, you simply can’t afford to wait; you must act immediately.

 Experienced East Texas Healthcare Attorneys to Defend Clients in Tyler & East Texas

 Oberheiden, P.C. is a determined healthcare fraud defense firm serving clients throughout East Texas.
 Our lawyers represent, advise, and defend physicians and healthcare businesses in commercial and government audits and investigations — applying nearly seven decades of personal Department of Justice experience.